YahuanShi/Academic-Projects/Data-Analytics-with-Python/README.md

 ---

+## Data Availability

+The dataset `final_data_group_20.csv` (~152MB) used in this project is not included in this GitHub repository due to GitHub file size limitations.

+To reproduce the results, please place the dataset file in the following directory:
+Data-Analytics-with-Python/Data/final_data_group_20.csv

+The code in this repository is configured to automatically load the data from this path.
+If needed, please contact me to obtain the dataset file.

+> ⚠️ Note: The file path `Data-Analytics-with-Python/final_data_group_20.csv` has been added to `.gitignore` to avoid accidental upload of large files to the repository.

+---
 ## General Task Overview

 The general task includes six sub-problems that simulate realistic data analysis challenges faced in engineering settings: